Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

-first we learn counting; now you're (all) mathematicians!!! :D second every"-thing" we learn is counted (in a single day), followed by a kiai(danda(s), om, shyam,..); 9, 108, 1008, 100800!!! :D zero(e)th we learn stepwise pronounciation; feel the interconnectedness of every"-thing" as an extension of the interconnectedness of every"-thing", and bc̄1c̄ the "natural flow"∘"-thing"s, and a secret agentraining!!! :D third break the fourth wall by "simultaneous narration"∘xp(to preb4(sent)afterpost vā); champu kavya!!! :D sixth you study the vedanga;'ll! :D tenth doesn't exist; (this (periodic) s/compound/element/; transcend-dental(s),..) only in higher bases!!! :D
+first we learn counting; now you're (all) mathematicians!!! :D second every"-thing" we learn is counted (in a single day), followed by a kiai(danda(s), om, shyam,..); 9, 108, 1008, 100800!!! :D zero(e)th we learn stepwise(in any weather 'em all) pronounciation(tongue koong(ym(nastics))fa); feel the interconnectedness of every"-thing" as an extension of the interconnectedness of every"-thing", and bc̄1c̄ the "natural flow"∘"-thing"s, and a secret agentraining!!! :D third break the fourth wall by "simultaneous narration"∘xp(to preb4(sent)afterpost vā); champu kavya!!! :D sixth you study the vedanga;'ll! :D tenth doesn't exist; (this (periodic) s/compound/element/; transcend-dental(s),..) only in higher bases!!! :D

+asti is the first of verbs
 ```

 shyam is sanskrit. % श्यामः संस्कृतम् ।॥